 Harry cut her off, leaping up from the chair, and almost screaming at her.
 "Oh no. I'm not doing this again.
 I've had this talk.
 Four times!
 Four!
 Never again."

 Beneath McGonagall's shocked expression there was a hint of amusement.
 In the coming years it would become a bit of a recurring joke in the staffroom the amount of times Harry had to go through the sex talk.

 "I have no doubt of that, Mr Potter, but I do not believe that they could have covered the necessities."

 "Everything was covered.
 Believe me.
 Not even an obliviate could possibly remove the scarring from my mind."

 "I doubt they knew of your preferences."

 Harry froze.
 She wasn't going to go into detail about him liking Cho Chang when the girl was happily in love with Cedric was she?
-Best, he decided, to check.
+Best, he decided (firmly solidifying the fact he had Foot-In-Mouth Syndrome), to check.
 "Preferences?"

-"I am referring to the feelings you have for Mr Weasley."
+"I am referring to the feelings you have towards Mr Weasley."